-- Clean the filters which in our case is brushing them and/or rinsing under a tap.
+- Clean the filters.
+In our case that means rinsing and brushing them under a running tap.

-- Run a 'maintenance' wash with the machine empty or at least not jammed full, and/or using a hotter wash and more detergent than usual, to shift any grease and gunge that has been accumulating, and that might even bung up your drains or damage the machine.
+- Run a 'maintenance' wash with the machine empty or at least not jammed full.
+Use a hotter wash and more detergent than usual to shift any grease and gunge that has been accumulating, and that might even bung up your drains or damage the machine.
 If showing signs of difficulty pumping/draining, bring forward and repeat the maintenance wash to try to clear the problem.

 If you are in the market for a new dishwasher, eg because yours is beyond repair:

-- Buy the most energy-efficient model that you can which will probably pay itself back in saved energy.
+- Buy the most energy-efficient model that you can.
+It will probably pay itself back in saved energy.

 - Don't buy a bigger model than you need.

-There's a lot of speculation on the IntarWebs either way, but it seems that if you follow the steps above then you may have a lower environmental impact than washing by hand, while saving money and a dull chore...
+There's a lot of speculation on the IntarWebs either way.
+But it seems likely that if you follow the steps above then you may have a lower environmental impact than washing by hand, while saving money and a dull chore...

 'Eco'/Zero-Phosphate Dishwasher Detergents

-The complex phosphates in conventional/cheap dishwasher detergents do a good job of cleaning but are from a diminishing resource and are difficult to remove at wastewater treatment plants thus causing algae growth and oxygen depletion in rivers for example, to the extent that some places have banned their use.
+The complex phosphates in conventional/cheap dishwasher detergents do a good job of cleaning.
+But they come from a diminishing resource.
+They are also difficult to remove at wastewater treatment plants.
+They cause algal growth and oxygen depletion in rivers and lakes, to the extent that some places have banned their use.

-'Green' or 'eco-friendly' dishwasher detergents may be labelled as such for a number of reasons, such as working well at lower temperatures allowing energy saving, and for being 'zero-phosphate'.
+'Green' or 'eco-friendly' dishwasher detergents may be labelled as such for a number of reasons.
+They may work well at lower temperatures saving energy, and for being 'zero-phosphate'.

-To counteract that, during the typically-once-per-week hotter maintenance wash I use a phosphate-based tablet, and for the other washes the prewash detergent is still phosphate-based (I can't find a 'green' powder anyway) and I put a very little of it with the main-wash tablet.
+To fix that, during the typically-once-per-week hotter maintenance wash I use a phosphate-based tablet.
+For the other washes the prewash detergent is still phosphate-based.
+(I can't find a 'green' powder anyway.)
+In any case, I add only a little of it along with the main-wash tablet.